 Health hazards in Tanzania

-Water-borne diseases such as cholera and typhoid are some of the most common travel-related ailments in Tanzania, and tap water is generally not safe to drink.
+Water-borne diseases such as cholera and typhoid remain significant health risks in Tanzania, with cholera outbreaks reported as recently as 2024, and tap water is generally not safe to drink.
 It is advisable that expats stick to drinking bottled water wherever possible.
-Other potential health hazards in Tanzania, include the Marburg virus, measles, Ebola as well as sleeping sickness.
+Other potential health hazards in Tanzania include the Marburg virus, measles, Ebola, and sleeping sickness.

 Vaccinations for Tanzania

 Expats should ensure that all routine vaccinations are up-to-date.
-Before leaving for Tanzania should ensure that they are covered for the following:
+Before leaving for Tanzania, they should ensure that they are covered for the following:

 • Tetanus